 - Lost wages (past and future as well as impaired earning capacity)

 - Punitive damages (if the at-fault party’s conduct was malicious).

 If the at-fault party’s conduct was malicious, punitive damages may be sought as well.
-Please see our section on wrongful death to learn more about damages that may be sought if a motorcycle accident has led to the loss of your loved one.
+Please see our section on wrongful death to learn more about damages that may be sought if a motorcycle accident in Indiana has led to the loss of your loved one.

 If you partially contributed to your motorcycle crash, you may still recover damages.
 Under Indiana law, if you were 50 percent or less at fault, your recovery would be reduced in proportion to your degree of fault.

 You would only be barred from recovering anything if you were 51 percent or more at fault.
 It is well known in nearly every case involving a motorcycle that a claims adjuster will assert some degree of comparative fault on the part of the motorcyclist and, in many cases, deny a claim, alleging the biker is more than 50 percent at fault.